We have a healthcare system. We need a health system.

 Most healthcare systems are structured around treating sickness, not maintaining health.
 Doctors are trained to diagnose and treat, not to optimize wellness.
 Preventive consultations are often brief and generic.

-How technology is changing the equation
+How technology is closing the gap

-Digital twins tie it all together.
+virtual twins tie it all together.
 By integrating wearable data, biomarkers, questionnaires, and visual analysis into one evolving model, platforms like TwinMe make prevention measurable, trackable, and personal.

-The lifestyle medicine revolution
+The lifestyle medicine argument

 What you can do today